mandober/debrief.math/math.ABBR.md

 ## ∴
 The symbol `∴` is used in logic to mean "therefore" (usually placed before the conclusion).
 It is sufficiently well-known to justify its abuse in the general setting.

-## corr.
+## corr
-correspondence.
+correspondence, `≅`
-(Synonyms: isomorphism; correlation, similarity, resemblance, comparability, compatibility, agreement, consistency, congruity, conformity, uniformity, harmony, affinity, accordance, accord, concurrence)
+(synonyms: isomorphism; correlation, similarity, resemblance, comparability, compatibility, agreement, consistency, congruity, conformity, uniformity, harmony, affinity, accordance, accord, concurrence)

 ## CHI
 Curry-Howard isomorphism